 | Multicolor | Playful, festive, bold | Living room, entryway, kids' room |

-Does the color of a mosaic lamp change how bright the light is?
+Does mosaic lamp glass color affect how bright the light is?

-Yes, in a practical sense.
-Darker, more saturated glass colors — deep cobalt, rich plum, dense red — absorb more light and cast a softer, dimmer glow.
-Lighter and clearer glass panels let more of the warm LED light through, making the overall effect brighter.
-If you need a lamp that also functions as a meaningful light source rather than pure ambiance, white, clear, or light amber glass will serve you better than deep jewel tones.
+Yes.
+Darker, more saturated colors — deep cobalt, rich plum, dense red — absorb more light and cast a softer, dimmer glow.
+Lighter and clearer glass panels let more of the warm LED through, producing a brighter effect.
+If you need meaningful illumination rather than pure ambiance, white, clear, or light amber glass outperforms deep jewel tones.